mergeability/mergeable/docs/README.md

 ## Key Features

 - [Prevent pull requests to be merged](#pull-requests)  based on configured rulesets
-- [Notify author of failed guidelines when openning an issue](#issues) based on configured rulesets
+- [Notify author of failed guidelines when opening an issue](#issues) based on configured rulesets
 - [Detect stale issues and pull requests](#staleness) and notify author and collaborators.

 ### Pull Requests